Web Analytics Made Easy -

 5.1 Basics

-- The most common argument against NU is the world destruction argument, according to which NU implies that if someone could destroy the world instantly and painlessly, it would be his/her duty to do so [Smart].
-The totalitarian potential, however, is not a peculiarity of NU, but a characteristic of consequentialism in general [Knutsson].
+- The world destruction argument says that a compassionate consequentialist would be obliged to destroy the world if he/she had the power to do it instantly and painlessly [Smart].
+The totalitarian potential is a characteristic of all consequentialist theories [Knutsson].
 Philosophers, who recognize this potential as a problem, amend their theory with human rights (as a side constraint of any attempt to improve the state of affairs).
 Such an anti-totalitarian, suffering-focused ethics corresponds to a political party or movement within a democratic system.

 - In total utilitarianism quantity (population size) can outweigh quality (average level of welfare).
 If a large population with extremely low welfare outweighs a small population with high welfare we speak of a Repugnant Conclusion.
 A radical solution to this problem consists in disregarding the population size and focusing on the average level of welfare.

-- Similarly, if negative total utilitarianism valuates a large population with minor suffering worse than a small population with extreme suffering we speak of a Negative Repugnant Conclusion [Broome 2004, 213].
-The analogue solution consists in focusing on the negative average level of welfare [Chao].
+- Similarly, if negative total utilitarianism valuates a large population with minor suffering worse than a small population with extreme suffering we speak of a Negative Repugnant Conclusion [Broome 2004, 213-214].
+The analogue solution consists in focusing on the negative average level of welfare.

 5.2 Scenarios of the Future